frank-at-suse/vsphere_rancher_cluster/README.md

 ## Caveats
  - vSphere CSI volumes are **RWO only** if not using vSAN Datastore
  - Using Wireguard as CNI backend comes at a performance penalty (see https://projectcalico.docs.tigera.io/security/encrypt-cluster-pod-traffic)
- - MetalLB is configured in L2 mode, which means all LoadBalancer service traffic only goes to a single node, which is not suitable for production
+ - MetalLB is configured in L2 mode, so **ALL** LoadBalancer service traffic goes **only** to the node that has the MetalLB VIP assigned, which is not suitable for production

 ## To Run
     > terraform apply